 - Your local Family Community

 Resource Center can give you

 an appeal form to request a

 State Fair Hearing and will help

 you fill it out, if you wish.

+- Visit https://abe.illinois.gov/access/appeals

-- Visit https://abe.illinois.gov/abe/access/appeals to set up an ABE Appeals Account and submit a State Fair Hearing Appeal online.
-This will allow you to track and
+Account and submit a State Fair

-manage your appeal online, viewing important dates and notices related to the State Fair Hearing and submitting documentation.
+Hearing Appeal online.
+This will allow you to track and manage your appeal online, viewing important dates and notices

-If you want to file a State Fair

-Hearing Appeal related to your

-medical services or items, or

-Elderly Waiver (Community Care
+- related to the State Fair Hearing and submitting documentation. - If you want to file a State Fair Hearing Appeal related to your medical services or items, or Elderly Waiver (Community Care Program) services, send your request in writing to:

-Program (CCP)) services, send

-your request in writing to: